mlabs-haskell/hydra-auction/doc/off_chain_spec.md

 Command parameters:

 - User for transactions
-  (taken from predefined list of actors, with fixed keys laying in `data/credentials`)
+  (taken from predefined list of actors)

 **stop.** Quit the frontend CLI session.